wonderdogone/platform-test/README.md

 ## Description

-This API supports the following endpoints.
-Requests and responses are **JSON**.
-Current endpoint is versioned as /v1.
+This API supports the following endpoints:
+- Requests and responses are **JSON**
+- Current endpoint is versioned as /v1
-Provide a Contetn-type Header on each request "Content-Type" : "application/json"
+- Provide a Content-type header on each request "Content-Type" : "application/json"

 GET '/v1/users'